 No. Whilst there are many creditors participating in the scheme, not all creditors have subscribed yet.

 You will continue to pay non-participating creditors per their terms and conditions.
-We will work with you to ensure there is an adequate allowance in your budget for this.
+We will work with you to ensure there is an adequate allowance in your budget for this and we will still attempt to negotiate & pay those creditors based on what you can afford and not what the creditor demands of you.

 If it’s the case that those non-participating creditors failed to give your application reasonable consideration, it may be the case that you have reasonable grounds for complaint with the AFCA (the Australian Financial Complaints Authority).
 If this is the case, we could help you raise a complaint if this is something you wish to explore.

-The DRP will not be recorded on your Credit History.
-This said, once you enter a DRP you may find it difficult to obtain finance whilst party to an active DRP.
+The Just Budget Debt Relief Plan will not be recorded on your Credit History.
 Registered creditors will be required to confirm that they will not credit default you whilst party to an active DRP.

 Credit providers rely on their own criteria when deciding whether or not to approve credit.
 There is nothing legally stopping you from applying for finance, however we recommend you do not apply for more debt whilst party to a DRP because the intention of the Debt Relief Plan is to assist you to get out of debt.
 If you were to continue applying for loans whilst on the DRP, it would defeat the purpose.